michealodwyer26/michealodwyer26.github.io/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 This repository contains the code for my personal website, titled "Writings from The Underground".
-The design of the website was created during February 2018, along with most of the website's writing.
-After editing the writing of this original website, I created this repo, and the website went live, on August 6th, 2018.
+The design of the website was created in February 2018, along with most of the website's writing.
+After some edits and revisions, I created this repo, and the website went live, on August 6th, 2018.

 Thanks to GitHub Pages, the website is hosted, free of charge, at https://michealodwyer26.github.io/.